 BLUEFIELD HIGH SCHOOL

-2019 Grad Fees are now due.
-The cost is $20 and can be paid in the main office.
+Graduates are asked pay their grad fee as soon as possible.
+It is $20 and can be paid in the main office.